 Patriot, Tom Conroy, lists his picks for the best AR-15 Charging Handle and why he likes each so much.

 Who could possibly get charged up about a charging handle?
-A standard charging handle is just long skinny bit of roughly T-shaped aluminum in the top of the rifle.
+A standard charging handle is just a long skinny bit of roughly T-shaped aluminum on the top of the rifle.
 Sometimes you yank on it, often only to load the very first round of the very first magazine during a range session.

 But charging handles are important, especially if you do any sort of shooting beyond casual plinking.
 Not only do they help you chamber a round, charging handles are your main tool to clear a double feed or to remove a round or empty case that won’t eject cleanly for some reason.